Cation-DNA outer sphere coordination in DNA polymorphism: Conclusion

 In the present work, we have modeled the formation of DNA-counterions (Na$^+$) complexes in a low-polarity medium, at conditions close to the conditions in a living cell.
 In such a medium, the counterions approach the surface of the DNA molecule, and it changes its (common in water) B conformation to A or C (see~Figure~\ref {fig-ions-in-major-minor-grooves}).
 The choice of the conformation depends on the chemical nature of the solvent.
 This polymorphism has been known for 50 years, but until now it was not understood.

 We considered two binary mixtures, ethanol-water and methanol-water, in both the cases the volume fraction of alcohol was 80\%.
-We simulated the C-A transition in both the mixtures using the Weighted Histogram Method and obtained the profiles of the free energy.
+We simulated the C-A transition in both the mixtures using the umbrella sampling scheme combined with the Weighted Histogram Method and obtained the profiles of the free energy.
 In the case of the ethanol solution, the A-complex has a lower free energy, while in the case of the methanol solution the C-complex is more favorable.
 In both the local minima of the free energy, we investigated the structure of the solution and the location of ions near the DNA surface.

 It turned out that the possibility for the ions to occupy certain DNA ionophores is critical for the choice of the conformation, A or C, by the molecule.
 The geometry of the C form of DNA is close to that of the B form, only the molecule is slightly more twisted, and, correspondingly, the minor groove is a little more narrow.
 This geometry is provided by the counterions situated in the ionophores of the minor groove.
 The main ionophore of the minor groove is O4'-cross (see Table~\ref{table-pockets-description} and Figure~\ref{fig-coord-compl-O4cross}).
 The ion in this ionophore generally has no direct contacts with the DNA, but links two O4'-N3/O2 water bridges of opposite DNA strands, thereby narrowing the minor groove and (over)twisting the DNA helix.
 If we forbid ions to form outer sphere contacts with atoms O4', DNA in the methanol solution takes the A form instead the C form.
 Similarly, in the A-complex of DNA the main ionophore is P-cross (see Table~\ref{table-pockets-description} and Figure~\ref{fig-coord-compl-P}), the ion in which also has no direct contacts with DNA atoms, but outer sphere coordinated by the oxygen atoms of the phosphates from the opposite DNA strands.
 If we forbid ions to form such outer sphere contacts, DNA in the ethanol solution takes the C form instead of the A form.